mathieu-keller/github-action-workflows/README.md

 ### Action Outputs

-- `has_new_version`: A boolean value indicating if a new version is created or can be created.
-- `new_version`: If `has_new_version` is true, this output contains the new version.
+- `new_version`: this output contains the new version.
 If the release is not on the specified release branch, the version will be the branch name plus the commit hash.
-- `release_notes`: If `has_new_version` is true, this output contains the release notes in markdown format.

 ## Example Usage